JeremyWurbs/dosaku/README.md

 the text from a pdf document*", "*text-to-image*" (i.e. create an image given a text prompt).
 Each of these *tasks* takes a human concept and defines an explicit API.
-Some tasks, like "Chat", define only a single associated action, while other tasks, like "PlayGo", define a rather involved API compatible with the [go text protocol](https://en.wikipedia.org/wiki/Go_Text_Protocol), including dozens of individual actions and maintaining state between actions.
+Some tasks, like "Chat", define only a single associated action, while other tasks, like "PlayGo", define a rather involved API compatible with the [go text protocol](https://en.wikipedia.org/wiki/Go_Text_Protocol), including multiple individual actions and maintaining state between them.

 In either case, the task translates a human concept into an explicit machine API interface.
 Tasks do *not* implement the actual code necessary to *do* the task and its actions.
-In the above example, however, when we learned Chat we actually *did* the action "chat".
+In the above example, however, when we learned RestoreFaces we actually *did* the action "restore".
 As programmers may have guessed, tasks are abstract interface classes and, at least in python, cannot even be instantiated.
 What, then, is actually *doing* the task?
 What is it that our agent is learning when it "learns"?

 The answer is a Module.